 - They import lots of capital goods in an effort to industrialize, thereby, increasing imports over exports.

-- There has been a fall in the demand for certain primary products of West African countries.
+- There has been a fall in the demand for certain primary products in West African countries.
 This is due to the

 development of substitutes by the developed nations.
 This leads to a decrease in the price of export and

-- The production of low quality of manufactured products is also a problem.
-This is due to low level of technological development.
-The importation of high quality manufactured products, therefore increases importation over exportation.
+- The production of low-quality manufactured products is also a problem.
+This is due to the low level of technological development.
+The importation of high-quality manufactured products, therefore increases importation over exportation.

 How to improve terms of trade:

 The terms of trading can be improved by any method which will increase the price of exports relative to imports.
 To improve terms of trade, which refers to the ratio at which a country’s exports can be exchanged for imports, there are several strategies that can be pursued.
 Here are some key approaches:

 - Use of inflationary policy.